pottekkat/personal-website/content/about/index.md

 ECharts: "echarts.min.js"
 ---

-Welcome to "The Open Source Absolutist".
+Welcome to "The Open Source Absolutist."

 ## About This Blog